TakudzwaMakoni/BlackOS/README.md

 BlackOS is currently comprised of the Trinkets shell and the DisplayKernel library detailed below, there are other projects that i want to entertain in the future which i hope to add to ODH.
 That aside, there are many features and fixes to be added to the existing projects.

 Every once in a while i get an idea i want to try in some language.
 I had started calling them silly things like "Operation Dark Horse", which is really just the name handle for "cool stuff you can do in the terminal with C++".
 Operation Dark Horse is the successor to Operation FreedomFighter (OFF), the name handle for "cool stuff you can do in the terminal with python".
 Originally i would just call projects freedomfighter and dark horse, though i started prepending "operation" to them, it will surely motivate me to actually try the ideas i come up with instead of never getting around to it (Now i use the code to distract myself from other important things), as well as it being my continued contribution to the ongoing commitment to lighten up.

+Projects like these help to keep me busy, because i have to do a little research, try new languages/features/packages, plan how im going to implement it, think of a name and make the logo etc. In short it's a very effective distraction.
+I mention that to clarify that this isnt by any means meant to be professional software developed for purpose by an experienced Engineer or Computer Scientist.
+The GPL v3 license may state it more explicitly:

+"""
+  This Program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+  This Program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+  You should have received a copy of the GNU General Public License along with This Program.
+If not, see <http://www.gnu.org/licenses/>.
+ """

 ![](media/TrLogo.png)

 # ScreenShell